cs3216/cs3216.github.io/coursework/project/index.md

 On **5 Nov 2018** (Mon), each team will make a presentation to the rest of the class on your project.
 This session will be another round of peer-appraisal by your peers.
 Your goal is to convinced your fellow coursemates that you project is really cool and you have done a lot of work and great work.
 Think of it as round 2 of your innovation seminar, but you are selling your own dog food.

+## Preliminary Security Scanning

+At this juncture (5 Nov 2018), you should have a preliminary website for your app up and running, even if it is not fully functional.
+You are expected to provide us with URL and the tutors will be using security tools to scan your site.
+You will be provided with a security report and you are expected to address the cited issues for your final project.
+Clearly, if your project is very incomplete, very little will be found, but you then risk more bad things being found after your final project is submitted.
+We will be doing another round of security scanning after your final project is submitted.

 ## SoC STePs

 On the last week of class, we will be holding a 4-hour poster session in the SoC student foyer on **14 Nov 2018** (Wednesday) from 6.30 to 10.30 pm as part of the School of Computing Term Projects Showcase (STePS).